aleksander-saz/DS-Projects/README.md

 *Detailed description you can find in [readme of Project 17](https://github.com/aleksander-saz/DS-Projects/tree/main/Project_17)*

-### Project 18 - Development of the model for image search by text query
+### Project 18 - Development of the model for search of image by text query

 Photo hosting for the professinal photographers wants to develop the service of the searching tool for the search of similar photos by text query.
 Users of hosting can upload the photos with full decription such as place, date, camera model, etc and also can add a description to the photos of others users.
 Based on the provided data from hosting it's required to develop preliminary version of tool which could find the most suitable image by  text query.